 The mural by artist Jean C. Beall will be relocated from the mothballed General Administration Building to the new Helen Sommers Building.
-Enterprise Services received $275,000 in funding in the 2018 capital budget to begin the project, and the Capitol Furnishings Preservation Committee is seeking donations for funds to complete the project.
+Enterprise Services received $275,000 in funding in the 2018 capital budget to begin the project, and the Capitol Furnishings Preservation Committee is also seeking donations for the project.

 The mural, commissioned by the State Capitol Committee in 1956, celebrates the state’s rich natural resources, economy, labor, and industries.
 It is one of only three significant works of art by a woman artist on the Capitol Campus.

 To minimize damage to the mural, it must be moved in one piece along with its wall.
 The mural and wall weigh an estimated 28,000 pounds.

 In May 2018, new artwork for the Helen Sommers Building was installed on the building's west atrium wall.

 The artwork was paid for using one-half of 1 percent of building construction costs as required by state law.